dhruval208/contacts-manager/README.md

 - Duplication is considered for the both Email And PhoneNumber

 ## Delete Contact:
-- Based on ContactId and Status in URL Parameters, Application will Active || Inactive specific record
+- Based on ContactId and Status in URL Parameters, Application will Inactive specific record